Abner Abreu

-Abner Abreu Castro (born October 24, 1989) is a former professional baseball outfielder.
+Abner Abreu Castro (born October 24, 1989) is a Dominican former professional baseball outfielder.
 He played in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.
+He currently serves as a scout for the Saitama Seibu Lions.

 Career

+Playing career

-He played in the Minor League System for the Cleveland Guardians, Chicago Cubs, and Atlanta Braves.
-He later played for the Saitama Seibu Lions and Yomiuri Giants of Nippon Professional Baseball.
+Abreu played in the Minor League System for the Cleveland Guardians, Chicago Cubs, and Atlanta Braves.
+He later played for the Saitama Seibu Lions of Nippon Professional Baseball.

+Abreu spent the 2016 season with the Yomiuri Giants, but played only for their farm team; in 16 appearances, he went 2-for-35 (.057) with one RBI and six walks.
+On October 2, 2016, the Giants released Abreu.

+Post-playing career

 Abreu currently works as an international scout with the San Francisco Giants.

+On November 20, 2025, the Saitama Seibu Lions of Nippon Professional Baseball hired Abreu to serve as an international scout for the Middle and South American regions.